nabil828/comp4537-f22/NodeJS-Tutorial/readme.md

 Notice here, how we start to have the *call back hell* which make the code less readable.

 Here how to rewrite the previous code using *promises*:
+> A promise is commonly defined as a proxy for a value that will eventually become available.

 ```js
 const { readFile, writeFile } = require('fs')